-LOCAL RULES FOR SADDLEBROOKE RANCH GOLF COURSE – Revised 5-18
+LOCAL RULES FOR SADDLEBROOKE GOLF COURSE – Revised 3-19

 OUT OF BOUNDS: Homeowners’ property lines, walls, fences, streets and parking lots shall define out-of-bounds when white stakes are not present.

-GROUND UNDER REPAIR: All newly sodded areas, landscaped areas*, areas outlined by white lines, staked trees and embedded stones in the turf area are ground-under-repair from which play is prohibited.
-If a player’s ball lies within the area or if it interferes with the player’s stance or his intended swing, the player must take relief under rule 25-1.
+GROUND UNDER REPAIR: All newly sodded areas, landscaped areas, areas outlined by white lines, staked trees and embedded stones in the turf area are Ground Under Repair from which play is prohibited.
+If a player’s ball lies within the area or if it interferes with the player’s stance or intended swing, the player must take relief under rule 16.1.

-Cow, Coyote or Javelina dung, anthills, and damage that is clearly identifiable as having been caused by animal hoofs, are to be treated as Ground Under Repair.
+Cow, coyote or javelin dung, anthills and damage that is clearly identifiable as having been caused by animal hoofs, are to be treated as Ground Under Repair.
 Relief from damage due to animal hoofs is restricted to lie of ball and area of swing and is not permitted for stance.
-Rule 25-1 applies.
+Rule 16.1 applies.